davidbalbert/roughcut/README.md

 ## Read-eval-print loop

 Roughcut has a nice little REPL, if I do say so myself.
 It uses Readline to provide line editing, navigation, command history, and history lookup.
 It saves history between invocations in `~/.roughcut_history`.
-Roughcut preserves whatever history existed before its REPL starts and restores it after it ends.
+Roughcut preserves whatever history existed before its REPL started and restores it after it ends.
 This means that Roughcut plays nice from within IRB or Pry:

 ```
 $ pry